deanwampler/Contract4J5/contract4j5/README.txt

 compatable, if not easier with new 2.0 features.
 However, using Contract4J with Spring v2.0 was not tested.

-Greatly improved the options for using system properties or properties files to "wire" Contract4J, as an alternative to using Spring.
+Greatly improved the options for using properties files to "wire" Contract4J, as an alternative to using Spring.
 See the tests in "org.contract4j5.configurator.test" for examples.

+If a test fails because the expression is empty or can't be evaluated by Jexl, a subclass of ContractError, TestSpecificationError, is now thrown.
+This makes it easier to determine when a test failed because the test itself was bad, as opposed to the class under test failing to meet the contract.
+Using a subclass of ContractError means that any existing "catch (ContractError ce)" code will continue to catch both kinds of failures.
+However, users who want to distinguish between the two types of errors should use this idiom: try {
+    ...
+  } catch (TestSpecificationError tse) {
+    ...
+  } catch (ContractError ce) {
+    ...
+  }

-Added examples to the build process of doing binary (jar) and load-time weaving, in addition to the compile time weaving in the 0.5.0 examples.
+Added examples to the build process of doing binary (jar) and load-time weaving, in addition to the compile time weaving in the previous releases.

 "Binary" weaving is weaving done after compiling all code, using a post-compilation weaving step.
 It is useful for organizations that prefer to use javac for all java files.

 Load-time weaving is done as the application loads class files, using a special "java agent" for this purpose.
 See the section "Invocation and Configuration of Contract4J5" for more details.